 First, let me start off by saying, we are so proud and excited about our communities in Grey/Bruce Counties, that this article may be terribly biased.
 We grew up here, live here with our families, are active in our service clubs and absolutely LOVE it here.
-There’s a number of reasons to move to this beautiful area located along Lake Huron, and we’d love to share them with!
+There’s a number of reasons why people are relocating to Grey Bruce Counties located along Lake Huron, and we’d love to share them with!

 Why relocate to Grey/Bruce Counties?
 Perhaps you’ve been hired at Bruce Power, are retiring or are looking for a recreational property (aka a cottage) – then you’ve come to the right place!
 Grey/Bruce is packed full of natural beauty, tons of year-round activities and peace and quiet.